psychogun/psychogun.github.io/docs/linux/Key-Management-Service-on-Ubuntu.md

 ---
 # Key Management Service on Ubuntu
 {: .no_toc }
-This is how I used `kms-server` on an Ubuntu
+This is how I used `kms-server` on an Ubuntu server 20.04.

 <details open markdown="block">
   <summary>